sphericalcylinder/MetalCompute/docs/mainpage.md

 ================

-# Problems (help) {#problems}
-The CMake build for this project creates a dynamic library, libmtlcompute.dylib, that is SUPPOSED to have the Foundation, Metal, and MetalKit frameworks already inside.
-Unfortunately, it doesn't.
-This means that you have to add `-framework Foundation -framework Metal -framework MetalKit` when compiling.
-There's also a problem with MacOS Sonoma where you have to add `-rpath [library directory]` as well when using the dylib.
-Don't ask me why because I don't know.
+# Compilation {#compilation}
+This is a header only API, you just need to include the directory where MTLCompute.hpp is located after cmake install.
+You also have to add the
+`-framework Foundation -framework Metal -framework MetalKit` flags or there will be problems.

 ================